Insprill/dv-multiplayer/Lobby Servers/RestAPI.md

   }
   ```
 	- **Fields:**
-		- ip (string): The IP address of the game server.
+		- ip (optional string): The IP address of the game server.
+If not supplied, the requestor's IP shall be used.
 		- port (integer): The port number of the game server.
 		- server_name (string): The name of the game server (maximum 25 characters).
 		- password_protected (boolean): Indicates if the server is password-protected.